velvet-os/mdplop/test/test.md

 this _has. to start on new line
 _special. text_

-these are supposed to be supported but currently aint
+these are supposed to be supported but currently